1887

 Mycobacterial protocol for cats

 In the UK, the majority of mycobacterial infections in cats are caused by tuberculous mycobacteria.
-The initial large culture study showed ~35% of infections to be caused by (~20%) or (~15%) (Gunn-Moore , 2011ab), with ~50% of cases failing to grow.
-However, further, as yet unpublished work using the more sensitive polymerase chain reaction (PCR) approach found a similar proportion of cases caused by , but a higher proportion caused by (~35%) (Gunn-Moore and O’Halloran, unpublished data).
+The only large culture study showed ~35% of infections to be caused by (~20%) or (~15%) (Gunn-Moore , 2011ab), with ~50% of case submissions failing to grow.
 The most common non-tuberculous mycobacteria (NTM) are in the complex (MAC), and a wide range of NTM can infect cats.

 It is important to consider the factors below before undertaking treatment:

-• – the disease may be caused by a member of the tuberculosis (TB) complex.
-All members of the affected cat's household must be considered.
-It is important to determine any potentially immunosuppressed individuals (e.g. people with human immunodeficiency virus or who are undergoing chemotherapy).
-Treatment is not advised where such individuals may be exposed.
-Treatment is also not advised if the affected cat has generalized disease, cavitating lesions within the respiratory tract or extensive draining cutaneous lesions as these may increase the risk of transmission
+• – especially for the species of the tuberculosis (TB) complex group.
+All members of the affected cat’s household must be considered and it is important to determine any potentially immunosuppressed individuals (e.g. people with human immunodeficiency virus or who are undergoing chemotherapy).
+Treatment should be thoroughly considered where such individuals may be exposed, especially if the affected cat has generalized disease, cavitating lesions within the respiratory tract or extensive draining cutaneous lesions as these may increase the risk of transmission

-• – this can be difficult to maintain given patient non-compliance, the inherent toxicity of some of the drugs and the financial costs involved.
+• – this can be difficult to maintain if the patient is non-compliant, due to the inherent toxicity of some of the drugs and the financial costs involved.
 In some cases, the drugs may at best suppress disease and indefinite treatment may be required (Sieber-Ruckstuhl , 2007; Greene and Gunn-Moore, 2011).
-Uncomplicated cutaneous cases with or without diffuse pulmonary changes carry the most favourable prognosis.
-Placement of a feeding tube may be required to improve compliance
+Uncomplicated cutaneous cases with or without diffuse pulmonary changes carry the most favourable prognosis; treatment is successful in over 80% of cases.
+Placement of a feeding tube may be required to improve compliance with medications

-Previously, anti-tuberculosis treatment was given in an initial and then a continuation phase (Greene and Gunn-Moore, 2011); however, it is now known that it is better to give all three drugs for 4–6 months, depending on the extent of disease, and always for at least 2 months following complete resolution of the lesions.
-In those cats where triple therapy is not feasible, treatment should still involve two drugs and should be given for a minimum of 6–9 months.
+Previously, anti-TB treatment was given in an initial and then a continuation phase (Greene and Gunn-Moore, 2011).
+It is now known that it is better to give all three drugs for 4–6 months, depending on the extent of disease, and always for at least 2 months following complete resolution of the lesions.
 Extensive clinical experience supports using rifampin, pradofloxacin and azithromycin as a starting point; however, NTM infections may need different combinations.

-Side effects in ~40% of cases, with severe side effects in ~5%.
-Poor palatability, nausea, discoloration of body fluids, generalized erythema and pruritus, hyperaesthesia, CNS signs, hepatotoxicity, anaphylaxis
+Side effects in ~20% of cases, with severe side effects in ~5%.
+Poor palatability, nausea, discoloration of body fluids, generalized erythema and pruritus, hyperaesthesia, CNS signs, hepatotoxicity, anaphylaxis, teratogenesis

 Azithromycin